InteractiveComputerGraphics/blender-sequence-loader/README.md

 > [XDMF](https://xdmf.org/index.php/XDMF_Model_and_Format) (`.xdmf`, `.xmf`).

 [fileseq](https://github.com/justinfx/fileseq) is used to identify and load file sequences, while [rich](https://github.com/Textualize/rich) and [python-future](https://github.com/PythonCharmers/python-future) are included to satisfy unmet dependencies of the other packages.

-All data is loaded *just-in-time* when the Blender frame changes, in order to avoid excessive memory consumption.
-By default, the addon is able to load vertices, lines, triangles and quads.
-It is also able to automatically extract triangle and quad surface meshes from tetrahedral and hexahedral volume meshes.
-Scalar and vector attributes on vertices are also imported for visualization purposes.
-See the following documentation for a brief introduction.

 **DISCLAIMER: This project is still very much under development, so breaking changes may occur at any time!**